jmejia8/Metaheuristics.jl/docs/src/mcdm.md

 ```julia
 best_alternative(res, w, method)
 ```
-Perform McDM using results from metaheuristic and return best alternative in `res.population`.
+Perform McDM using results from metaheuristic and return the best alternative in `res.population`.

 ```julia-repl